RTEMS/rtems-docs/c_user/scheduling_concepts.rst

 the necessity of scheduling tasks to run within a specified time limit after the occurrence of an event.
-For example, software embedded in life-support systems used to monitor hospital patients must take instant action if a change in the patient’s status is detected.
+For example, software embedded in life-support systems used to monitor hospital patients must take instant action if a change in the patient's status is detected.

 The component of RTEMS responsible for providing this capability is appropriately called the scheduler.
-The scheduler’s sole purpose is to allocate the all important resource of processor time to the various tasks competing for attention.
+The scheduler's sole purpose is to allocate the all important resource of processor time to the various tasks competing for attention.